Chart Color Schemes

 Strathalbyn Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Strathalbyn Surrounds has a median age of 47 years, which matches the Rest of SA average but is considerably older than the Australian median of 38.
-Compared to the Rest of SA average, the 45-54 cohort is notably over-represented at 13.8% locally, while the 25-34 age group is under-represented at 8.0%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 5.4% to 7.4% of the population.
-Conversely, the 45 to 54 cohort has declined from 15.2% to 13.8%, and the 55 to 64 group has dropped from 17.2% to 16.2%.
+Strathalbyn Surrounds has a median age of 47 years, matching the Rest of South Australia's average but considerably older than the Australian median of 38.
+Compared to the Rest of SA average, the 45-54 cohort is notably over-represented at 13.8% locally, while the 25-34 year-olds are under-represented at 8.0%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 5.4% to 7.4% of the population between 2016 and 2021.
+Conversely, the 45 to 54 cohort has declined from 15.2% to 13.8%, and the 55 to 64 group dropped from 17.2% to 16.2%.
 By 2041, Strathalbyn Surrounds is expected to see notable shifts in its age composition.
-The 75 to 84 group is projected to grow by 36%, adding 228 people and reaching a total of 866 from the previous figure of 637.
-Meanwhile, the 15 to 24 cohort is expected to grow by a modest 4%, with an increase of 36 people.
+Leading this demographic shift, the 75 to 84 group will grow by 36%, reaching 866 people from 637.
+Meanwhile, the 15 to 24 cohort grows by a modest 4%, adding 36 people.